umalabs/correlated-authorization/README.md

 &nbsp;8.&nbsp;compare permission_ticket_hash vs. Base64URL-Encode(SHA256(permission_ticket))
 &nbsp;9.&nbsp;evaluate user_claims</dd></dl>
 8. After an authorization assessment, it is positive, the AS-RO returns RPT.
-9. With the valid RPT the client tries to access the resource_uri.
+9. With the valid RPT the client tries to access the resource_uri e.g., to get or post data.
 10. The RS validates the RPT, it is valid, the RS allow access the protected resource.

 ## VI.
 Push-Pull Trust Elevation